-- Hair must always be neat and combed. - Unusual or "trendy" hairstyles are not permitted.
-The school is the final judge of the suitability of grooming. - Hair is to be a natural color. - Boys' hair should be cut to a length so as not to exceed the eyebrows.
-It must be above the shirt collar, and above the ears. - Girls may wear simple hair accessories that match the colors of the uniform. - Boys should be clean-shaven.
+- The school administration is the final judge of the suitability of grooming, unacceptable hairstyles and/or accessories. - Hair must always be neat and combed. - Hair is to be a natural color. - Boys' hair should be cut to a length so as not to exceed the eyebrows.
+It must be above the shirt collar, and above the ears. - Girls may wear simple hair accessories. - Boys should be clean-shaven.
 However, young men in grades 11 and 12 may have a mustache, a goatee, or a full beard with express permission from the school principal.
-The following guidelines will apply: - Facial hair may not be any longer than 3/4 of an inch in length. - Beards and mustaches must be clean, trimmed, and wellgroomed at all times. - Mustaches may not extend below the corners of the mouth unless to meet with a beard or goatee - All facial hair must be maintained in such a way that creates an overall neat and professional look.
+The following guidelines will apply: - \circ Facial hair may not be any longer than $\frac{3}{4}$ of an inch in length. - Beards and mustaches must be clean, trimmed, and wellgroomed at all times. - Mustaches may not extend below the corners of the mouth unless to meet with a beard or goatee - All facial hair must be maintained in such a way that creates an overall neat and professional look.